 You are likely to have kidney problems if you have any of the following conditions:

 - Kidney or heart problems

-- Take other medicine that affect your kidneys
+- Take other medications that affect your kidneys

 - Older than age 65

 Before your doctor prescribes Invokana, he will test how well your kidneys are working.
 He will not prescribe Invokana if you have kidney problems.

 Your doctor will likely test how your kidneys are working during your treatment with this medicine.
 If your doctor detects any kidney problem, he may change your dose of the drug or stop your treatment with this drug.

 Some individuals who took Invokana while participating in the clinical study experienced bone fracture, although they were not usually severe.

 Talk with your doctor before taking Invokana if you are at high risk for a fracture or you are concerned about breaking a bone.
 Your doctor can suggest ways of preventing this side effect